 Cash equivalents consist of highly liquid investments with original or remaining maturities of 90 days or less at the time of purchase, that are readily convertible into cash.
-As of March 31, 2016 and December 31, 2015, the Company held \$27.7 million and \$59.1 million, respectively, of cash and cash equivalents, consisting primarily of money market funds of \$26.0 million and \$55.8 million, respectively, and the remaining in non-interest bearing checking accounts.
+As of September 30, 2016 and December 31, 2015, the Company held cash equivalents of \$33.7 million and \$55.8 million, respectively, comprised of money market funds.
 The fair value of these money market funds was determined by using quoted prices for identical investments in an active market (Level 1 in the fair value hierarchy).